THE LYNN AVOIDING LINE

 The railway headed off towards King’s Lynn through farmland and across fields where the A149 was constructed many years after the removal of the line.

-Click the link below to see where the line crossed through a field, now the A149, and off towards King’s Lynn.
-On Google Maps, part of the track bed looks visible and is now used as a farm track.
+Click the link below to see where the line crossed through a field, now the A149, towards King’s Lynn.

-At Wootton Road, I was looking at historic maps and it seemed there used to be a level crossing at this location.
+Historic maps of Wootton Road showed that there used to be a level crossing there.
 Please click the Google Street View link to view the location.

 © 2024 National Library of Scotland